Catholic abuse survivors who continue to remain unsatisfied want New Zealand Catholic Church leaders to do more than just make statements.

 The State, through ACC, provides compensation regardless of who is at fault, whether it’s a workplace injury, road accident, or injury that occurred at home or during leisure activities.

-However, Goodlass urged the Church to establish its own comprehensive redress scheme and provide better support for survivors.
+However, Goodlass urged the Church to break with the country’s law and protocol, and establish its own comprehensive redress scheme to provide better support for survivors.

 The church had “just sat there” and waited for the state’s response, he said.